earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd03-markdown.md

 ## Markdown in Rmd files

-An R markdown file can contain text written using the markdown syntax.
+AnR Markdown file can contain text written using the markdown syntax.
 Markdown text, can be whatever you want.
 It may describe the data that you are using, how it's being processed and what the outputs are.
 You may even add some text that interprets or discusses the outputs.